shuvodabnath/full-stack-assignment-2-git/learnings.md

-# learnings
-# what is git
+# what is git ?
-- its version control system.
+- git is version control system
 # what is github?
-- changing control system.
+- github is host git repository.
-# how to add file
+# how to add file on local machine
+- git add . / file name
 # how to commit
+- git commit -m "message"
 # how to push
+- git push
 # how to pull
+- git pull
-# how to merge
+# how to create new branch
+- git branch name